aderumier/emulationstation_gamemanager/tools/igdb/README.md

   - `cover` integer ID → `image_id` from covers database
   - `screenshots` array of IDs → array of `image_id` from screenshots database
   - `artworks` array of IDs → array of `image_id` from artworks database
+  - `videos` array of video objects → array of video data from videos database
+- **Adds company information**:
+  - `publisher` → company ID (single ID or array for multiple publishers)
+  - `developer` → company ID (single ID or array for multiple developers)
 - **Optimized for applications**: Ready-to-use format for game lookup and media display

 ### Platform Partition Index